rhettjay/saintcon-appsec-challenge-2024/ruby-admin/README.md

 This is the admin panel for the IRC application.

 ## Vulnerabilities
-There are 3 severe vulnerabilities:
+There are 5 severe vulnerabilities:
 - RUBY_EASY_A
 - RUBY_EASY_B
 - RUBY_EASY_C
+- RUBY_EASY_D
 - RUBY_MODERATE

 ## In-scope files